Petri Järvinen

 Petri Järvinen (born 9 May 1965) is a Finnish football manager and former player who coaches FC Lahti Akatemia in the Finnish third tier Kakkonen.

 On his professional career Järvinen played for several Finnish clubs and for FC St. Pauli and Waldhof Mannheim in the 2.
 Bundesliga.
 He was capped 36 times for the Finland national team, scoring four goals.

+Later he became a coach and coached in Lahti for local clubs City Stars, Kuusysi and Reipas Lahti.